INFORMATION ABOUT THE EVENT

 Mobile toilets

-Located around populated areas of the game.
+They are available and located around populated areas of the game.

 A cistern with drinking water is provided, verified by the supplier.
 It is located in the parking lot.